No Knead Bread Book. The New Artisan Bread in 5 Minutes a Day. Zoe Francois and Jeff Hertzberg. Book Review

 When it comes to bread baking, all my mother believes in is brute force, punching the dough into submission with a vengeance, and kneading it black and blue, at lightening speed, swiveling the blob a quarter of a turn every minute or so and pounding all over again with all her might.
 No, no gentleness applied in bread baking as I recall, that was harnessed for us kids.
 Her bread being absolutely magnificent to eat, inhale and look at, I know better than to argue with success.
 My state of the art dough maker is supplanted by her furious kneading.
 In response to my plea, “Maman, it has a very powerful motor!” she dismissively replies, “I know, I know, but it doesn’t have a heart!”
 Is it any wonder my mom had such wonderfully toned arms?
 Which brings me to these quasi existentialist questions: To Knead or Not to Knead?
 Was a lifetime of kneading spent for naught?
 Does this momentous no-knead discovery threaten to strip her of her raison d’etre?
 Was the classical preliminary bubbling – proofing – of the yeast overrated, a mystification of sorts, some kind of shtick?
 Where does it leave Claude Nougaro’s beautiful song Les Mains d’Une Femme Dans La Farine?
 Were Zoe and Jeff born fifty years too late?
 Half a century earlier, would they have freed her daily kneading time for something more “noble” and more carefree?
 As importantly, I wondered what might become of my mom’s frequent half-joke: Growing up in Casablanca, we had a rich cousin who had a masseuse come to her house twice a week to help reduce her unsightly bulges.
 Once her intrigued maid asked her, “What is it that this lady does to you each time she comes?”
 To which my cousin answered self-consciously, “You know, if you massage a fat area, you end up reducing it.”
 The maid looked horrified and said vehemently, “Oh, no, Madame!
 When you knead the dough, it grows, and grows, and grows!”

-The day I finally decided to bite the bullet, forget all I was taught, go for broke and make my first batch of no-knead dough (last week, with valuable help from Jeff Hertzberg whom I plied with questions on their site: thanks so much Jeff!)
+The day I finally decided to bite the bullet, forget all I was taught, go for broke and make my first batch of no knead bread dough (last week, with valuable help from Jeff Hertzberg whom I plied with questions on their site: thanks so much Jeff!)
 I felt as if, by taking the road less traveled, Gd forgive me, I was committing some vague infidelity, I was being an unworthy daughter, repudiating all my good delicious industrious and super nutritious upbringing.
 Still, I soldiered on, and as serendipity would have it, that morning I passed by the gorgeous bakery of Eric Kayser Artisan Boulanger, in Columbus Circle, whose front boasted an inspiring and encouraging bilingual sign that seemed planted there just to spur me on:

-I settled on a large batch of Basic Dough, 1 batch of Challah, and 1 recipe of Chocolate Prune Bread, all from Zoe and Jeff’s wonderful latest book, The New Artisan Bread in 5 Minutes a Day.
+I settled on a large batch of no knead bread Basic Dough, 1 batch of Challah, and 1 recipe of Chocolate Prune Bread, all from Zoe and Jeff’s wonderful latest book, The New Artisan Bread in 5 Minutes a Day.
 By then, I knew the book practically by heart, as I had read it dutifully cover to cover, soaking up the amazing tutorial they supplied so clearly and generously, and watching their youtube clips.
-I made the basic dough, using their mnemonic 6-2-2-13 magic formula (water-yeast-salt-flour) and practically ran with it for everything I made that day: Our anise-scented round flat Moroccan bread, Khobz, which we practically couldn’t live without; baguettes; couronne; Challah, with which I seem to be in a perennial war of attrition, tweaking the amount of eggs, oil and sugar given in their book to make it less cake-like and more bread-like (sorry guys: eating such rich bread on top of a copious Shabbos meal turns the weekly experience into a real rough sport!
+I made the basic no knead dough, using their mnemonic 6-2-2-13 magic formula (water-yeast-salt-flour) and practically ran with it for everything I made that day: Our anise-scented round flat Moroccan bread, Khobz, which we practically couldn’t live without; baguettes; couronne; Challah, with which I seem to be in a perennial war of attrition, tweaking the amount of eggs, oil and sugar given in their book to make it less cake-like and more bread-like (sorry guys: eating such rich bread on top of a copious Shabbos meal turns the weekly experience into a real rough sport!
 Have a heart, use some restraint, OK?
-Challah recipes from several Kosher cookbooks: Ditto!), without losing sight of the liquid-solid ratio that seems to be the dough’s secret; and Prune Chocolate Brioche.
+Challah recipes from several Kosher cookbooks: Ditto!), without losing sight of the liquid-solid ratio that seems to be the no knead bread dough’s secret; and Prune Chocolate Brioche.
 The brioche especially intrigued me: prunes, like beets, invariably conjure up loaded remarks about, uhmmm, never mind . .
 Pairing the lowly prune with the glorious chocolate was a brilliant way to give it proper vindication, a bit like the wallflower making her great entrance to the party on the heartthrob’s arm.
 I watched my dough grow, smiling delightedly as my bucket “shrank” and my dough expanded by leaps and bounds.

 So, you are probably asking: How did my no-knead bread come out?
 We food professionals are tough on ourselves.
 I still don’t have the highly recommended pizza stone that yields such crusty bread, and settled for a very good quality heavy-gauge baking sheet.
 So my verdict is: The bread looked quite presentable, rustic and inviting, although it lacked the perfection and drama that comes with practice.
 But the flavor and texture, by all accounts, were fantastic.
 So: A triumph!